meltland2002/html-onyx/README.md

 # NOTICE
-This is NOT SECURE!!
-I highly suggest you use one of the many other Meower clients out there.
-This one is now archived.
+This is an archive, and may not work with future Meower updates.

 # html-onyx
 A simple Meower client made only with HTML and JS.